 The Marines and the Mesothelioma Connection

-The Marine Corps’ problems with mesothelioma and other related diseases stems from the U.S. government’s use of asbestos in the past, in insulation and fireproofing materials in both land installations and naval vessels.
+The Marine Corps’ problems with mesothelioma and other related diseases stem from the U.S. government’s use of asbestos in the past, in insulation and fireproofing materials in both land installations and naval vessels.
 Asbestos is abundant and naturally occurring, and many companies once mined and refined it for various uses.

 Throughout much of the 20th Century, the Navy and Marines carried out their missions on ships which contained tons of asbestos-containing materials (ACMs).
 Federal regulations and the Bureau of Ships required the use of ACMs as insulation and fireproofing.